rwr88/silvia-pi/README.md

 This is based on http://github.com/brycesub/silvia-pi and adapted to graph current and target temperatures on a PiTFT28 fitted above the steam valve.
 #### UI
 Target temp can be controlled via buttons.
-Bottom button kills all processes.
+Bottom button dims the led backlight and turns off heating.
 ![Machine with LCD](media/screen_plexi_copper.jpg?raw=true "LCD Display")

 #### Hardware